-• Maintain the Meadow as an open field as defined by the Conservation Meadow Park Operation and Use Plan.
+- → Preserve the character of Ridge Road as a country road along its entire length. - → Maintain the Meadow as an open field as defined by the Conservation Meadow Park Operation and Use Plan.

-3.98 McCauley Street and Maple Road
+3.8 McCauley Street and Maple Road

 The Town holds title to a 50-foot strip of land along the northern side of McCauley Street in order to accommodate public improvements and any future widening of that street.
 The Town also holds title to a 25-foot strip of land along the eastern edge of most of Maple Road to accommodate possible public improvements and as surety in maintaining open space on the narrow roadway by restricting construction.
-Adoption of Town width standards can assist with evaluation of road and right of way requirements for McCauley Street and Maple Road.
-These standards also can provide some measure of consistency for any new road construction, and for decisions on maintenance and or transfer of existing Town-owned parcels.
-Transfer of surplus parcels will reduce areas of Town maintenance and direct responsibility.